tb-aiap/advent-of-code/2023/README.md

 - **Part 2**: Same steps as above with modification.
     - If `J` present in card, Try to get best_suite by replacing all possible combinations.
     - If `J` reassign to value 0, below `2` which is 1.

+### Day 8 : Haunted Wasteland

+Use iterator to cycle through the camel's instruction infinitely.

+Convert the maps into a hashmap for indexing L and R location

+- **Part 1**: Loop through the instructions from `AAA` till `ZZZ`
+- **Part 2**: Each starting point `**A` hits their own respective `**Z` in a cycle.
+But each cycle is different, so LCM to find the time all of them hits it together.